I’m a political activist, teacher and writer who lives in the West Mt. Airy section of Philadelphia.

 I’ve written papers on political philosophy, the history of political thought, American politics, and politics and film.
 I’m the author of the book Grassroots Advocacy and Health Care Reform: the Health Care for American Now Campaign in Pennsylvania, published in 2013.
 I recently finished two new books, Liberalism and Communitarianism Revisited and Civilization and Its Contents: Reflections on Sex and the Culture Wars.
 I’m also the co-editor of Ambiguity in the Western Tradition.

-Marc Stier is the Pennsylvania State Director of Health Care For America Now (HCAN), a nationwide campaign for health care reform.
-Before joining HCAN, Marc was the Health Care Campaign Manager of SEIU PA State Council.
-He is also a member of One Philadelphia and a founder of Neighborhood Networks, a Philadelphia progressive political organization for which he has lead successful campaigns for ethics reform in Philadelphia and for raising the minimum wage in Pennsylvania.
-Marc was member of the steering committee and a staff member of the Pennsylvania Transit Coalition which advocated successfully for new transit funding statewide.
-He also served three terms as President of West Mt.
-Airy Neighbors, a Philadelphia community organization, where he helped save historic buildings from destruction and bring a new supermarket and neighborhood / school playground to the community.
-He has run for City Council at Large and State Representative and worked on many political campaigns as an internet coordinator and field organizer.
+I was a political and community activist while an academic as a member of One Philadelphia and a founder of Neighborhood Networks, a Philadelphia progressive political organization for which I lead successful campaigns for ethics reform in Philadelphia and for raising the minimum wage in Pennsylvania.
+I was member of the steering committee and a staff member of the Pennsylvania Transit Coalition which advocated successfully for new transit funding statewide.
+I also served three terms as President of West Mt.
+Airy Neighbors, a Philadelphia community organization, where I helped save historic buildings from destruction, block unwanted development, and bring a new supermarket and neighborhood / school playground to the community.
+I ran for City Council at Large in 2007 and State Representative in 2004 and have worked on many political campaigns as an internet coordinator and field organizer.